Safer test, shorter wait as new Down’s screening comes to St George’s

 Before this, pregnant women in the UK could only access NIPT privately, with blood samples being sent either to the US or China.
 Not only was this costly, but it also carried a waiting time of up to two weeks for results which are pivotal in helping parents make decisions about their pregnancies.

 St George’s screening test will be called ‘the SAFE test’ and St George’s will be the only trust to offer NIPT to expectant mothers through the NHS.
-Based on Premaitha Health’s IONA® test, the SAFE test analyses a small sample of the mother’s blood to correctly identify over 99% of Down syndrome and other serious genetic disorders.
+Based on Premaitha Health’s IONA® test, the SAFE test analyses a small sample of the mother’s blood to correctly identify over 99% of Down syndrome, Patau’s and Edwards syndrome.

 The SAFE test carries a range of benefits:

-Accurate: The SAFE test correctly identifies over 99% of Down syndrome and other serious genetic disorders.
+Accurate: The SAFE test correctly identifies over 99% of Down syndrome,Patau’s and Edwards syndrome.

 Fast: Women who undergo the SAFE test will receive their results in five days, compared with the 10 to 14-day turnaround time when their samples are sent to the US or China.

-Effective: The calculation of risk in the SAFE test will include both measurements of fetal material and take into account the pregnant woman’s specific pre-test risk for genetic problems.
+Effective: The analysis through the SAFE test will include both measurements of placental material and take into account the pregnant woman’s specific pre-test chance for genetic conditions..
 By combining these two parameters the SAFE test maintains a high detection rate for a greatly reduced false positive rate.

 St George’s is committed to making the SAFE test available to our patients as soon as possible.
 We have partnered with Premaitha to launch a focused NHS service from June and will open a fully commissioned screening laboratory in September 2015.